Consider the residual function r:Rn→Rm, for x∈Rnri(x)=yi−f(ti−x),(i=1,2,⋯,m)

 This method assumes that ∑i=1mri(x)Hri(x) will be negligible when the residual function r is small.
 It is possible when the model function f fits the data well so that ri(x)=yi−f(ti,x) can be small.
 In this case, J(x)tJ(x)s≈−J(x)tr(x)

-It recalls the normal equation, so this problem can be viewed as solving the linear system J(x)s=−r(x).
+It reminds the normal equation.
+In this perspective, this problem can be viewed as solving the linear system J(x)s=−r(x).
+In effect, the Gauss-Newton method replaces a nonlinear squares problem by a sequence of linear least squares problems.
 However, there are some drawbacks.
-This problem may fail to converge when it is not started close enough to the real solution.
-Moreover, if ∑i=1mri(x)Hri(x) is not small, it cannot be negligible.
+This problem may fail to converge when it is not started close enough to the solution.
+Moreover, if ∑i=1mri(x)Hri(x) is not negligible, the approximation may be inaccurate.
 Finally, the solution could hardly find when Hϕ(x), Jt(x)J(x), or J(x) is ill-conditioned.

 This is useful even when Hϕ(x), Jt(x)J(x), or J(x) is ill-conditioned, or rank-deficient.
 It does not ignore the term ∑i=1mri(x)Hri(x), but replace this by μI for μ∈R. (J(x)tJ(x)+μI)s≈−J(x)tr(x)

 This technique, which is called regularization, makes the pseudo-Hf(x) positive definite.
-Its characteristics is more obvious when it is considered as that of the lower dimension. f(x+h) is decreasing when its second order derivative is potisitive.
+Its characteristic is more obvious when it is considered as that of the lower dimension. f(x+h) is decreasing when its second order derivative is potisitive.
 This property is corresponding to the Hessian matrix of a function in a higher dimension.
-If the second order derivative of f is not greater than zero, it can be biased by μ as follows: ⎩⎨⎧f′′(x)>0⟹h=−f′′(x)f′(x)f′′(x)≤0⟹h=−f′′(x)+μf′(x)where f′′(x)+μ>0
+If the second order derivative of f is not greater than zero, it can be biased by μ as follows. ⎩⎨⎧f′′(x)>0⟹h=−f′′(x)f′(x)f′′(x)≤0⟹h=−f′′(x)+μf′(x)(f′′(x)+μ>0)

-Considering this process and applying it to the higer dimension in the same manner, the following properties are induced. f′′(x)+μ>0where f′′(x)≤0⇕J(x)tJ(x)+μI is positive definitewhere Hϕ(x)(≈J(x)tJ(x)) is NOT positive definite
+Considering this process and applying it to the higer dimension in the same manner, the following properties are induced. f′′(x)+μ>0⇕J(x)tJ(x)+μI is positive definite (f′′(x)≤0)(J(x)tJ(x) is NOT positive definite)

-where σi is the i-th singular value of J(x).
+where U is an m×m orthogonal matrix, V is an n×n orthogonal matrix, Σ is an m×n diagonal matrix, and σi is the i-th singular value of J(x).
 It means that the eigenvalues of J(x)tJ(x) are the square of the singular values of J(x).
 In case that J(x) is ill-conditioned, for the eigenvalue λ which is close to zero and the eigenvector v corresponding to λ, J(x)tJ(x)v=λv⟹(J(x)tJ(x)+μI)v=λv+μv=(λ+μ)v

 Note that J(x)tJ(x)+μI is symmetric since J(x)tJ(x) is symmetric and it is also positive definite if μ is selected well.
-Accordingly, the Cholesky factorization can be applied to it as follows: (J(x)tJ(x)+μI)v=(λ+μ)v=J^(x)tJ^(x)v
+Accordingly, the Cholesky factorization can be applied to it.
+(J(x)tJ(x)+μI)v=(λ+μ)v=J^(x)tJ^(x)v

 where J^(x)tJ^(x) is positive definite and its all eigenvalues are positive.
 Then the eigenvalue of J^(x)tJ^(x) is λ+μ, so the singular value of J^(x) is λ+μ.
 Therefore, the original singular value of J(x), λ, is increased to λ+μ, and it helps the ill-conditioned J(x) to be far from this condition.
 The corresponding linear least squares problem to Levenberg-Marquardt method is, (J(x)μI)s≅(−r(x)0)